-Tulum Ruins are the 3rd most visited site in all of Mexico, and with good reason it’s AMAZING!
-Make sure to pack your swimsuit, as you can head down and take a swim in the ocean to cool off.
-For some reason every time we visit Tulum Ruins, it’s crazy hot!
+Tulum Ruins are the 3rd most visited site in all of Mexico, with good reason.
+It’s AMAZING!
+Make sure to pack your swimsuit, as you can head down and swim in the ocean to cool off.
+For some reason, every time we visit Tulum Ruins, it’s crazy hot!

-If you would like to learn the history of the ruins, make sure to hire one of the guides to take you through the ruins.
+If you want to learn the ruins’ history, make sure to hire one of the guides to take you through the ruins.
 There are several options on the length of the tour and prices.
-If you had a great time, remember that tipping in Mexico is customary.
+Remember that tipping in Mexico is customary if you had a great time.

 4. Las Coloradas Yucatan aka The Pink Lake In Mexico

-FUN FACT flamingos eat the Artemia salina also giving them a dose of pink dye!
+FUN FACT: Flamingos eat the Artemia salina, giving them a pink dye dose!